 My name is Barrett Brooks.
 I live in Portland, OR.
 I’m an experienced startup operator.

 After growing ConvertKit to $28M in ARR over five years, I retired from my role as COO in August 2021.
-I spent September 2021 decompressing and getting my energy back.
-Now I’m ready to consider new opportunities.
+I spent the rest of 2021 decompressing, getting my energy back, and serving as volunteer managing editor on The Carbon Almanac with Seth Godin.
+In 2022, I started writing long form essays about the most fascinating companies helping to solve the climate crisis.

 I’m especially interested in working on:

-- Growing the economy without growing negative externalities, especially by growing the circular economy to drive GDP from low- or no-harm physical goods
+- Growing the economy without negative externalities, especially by growing the circular economy through low- or no-harm physical goods

 Read on below for details on: